pallosp/math-in-markdown-test/README.md

-# Math in Markdown rendering tests
+# Math in Markdown - rendering tests

-Tests math expression support in the VSCode, GitHub and npmjs.com Markdown renderers.
+This document tests math expression support in the Markdown renderers of VS Code, GitHub, and npmjs.com.

 ## Simple Unicode